MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     australiaeast  vault-cjcfc-kv  myResourceGroup-rg-australiaeast
     ```

-## Install the Percona Operator and CRDS
+## Install the Percona Operator and CRDs

 The Percona Operator is typically distributed as a Kubernetes `Deployment` or `Operator`.
 You can deploy it using a `kubectl apply -f` command with a manifest file.
 You can find the latest manifests in the [Percona GitHub repository](https://github.com/percona/percona-server-mongodb-operator) or the [official documentation](https://docs.percona.com/percona-operator-for-mongodb/aks.html).